 Although Metelkova is very insta worthy please remember people do actually live there, it is not a zoo.
 There are rather explicit signs from disgruntled residents explaining this so just a heads up if you tend to get a lil’ snappy happy – photograph the buildings only.

 The architecture in Ljubljana is beautiful (especially a fabulous Franciscan pink parish church in Prešeren square) so there is no shortage of photo opportunity, however make sure you squeeze in a stroll across The Dragon Bridge into your Ljubljana itinerary.
 En-route to the many restaurants & bars along the river, between Kopitar Street (Kopitarjeva ulica) and Ressel Street (Resljeva cesta) is the majestic Dragon Bridge.

-For more photos of our Slovenian adventure, please take a peek at our gallery.
+For more photos of our adventure, please take a peek at Slovenia gallery.

 Pin This Post